 Cyprinus bendilisis Hamilton, 1807; Cyprinus chedra Hamilton, 1822; Cyprinus tila Hamilton, 1822; Leuciscus branchiatus McClelland, 1839; Cyprinus apiatus Valenciennes, 1840; Barilius howesi Barman, 1986

-It’s also been recorded in Pakistan, Myanmar, Thailand and Sri Lanka although some or all of these reports may refer to other species.
+Currently considered to occur throughout India, Bangladesh, Nepal, and probably Bhutan, and has also been recorded in Pakistan, Myanmar, Thailand, and Sri Lanka, although some or all of these reports may refer to other species.

 Inhabits well-oxygenated, low-to-high gradient, moderate to fast-flowing rivers and streams with substrates of gravel, cobbles, larger boulders and exposed bedrock.